SeyoungCho/lca-introduction-to-langchain-python/README.md

 ```

 ## 📚 Lessons
-This repository contains four sections of notebooks that serve as introductions to many of the most-used features in LangChain.
+This repository contains three Modules that serve as introductions to many of LangChain's most-used features.

 ---

-### Section 1: Create Agents
+### Module 1: Create Agents

 - Foundational models
 - Prompting